ONE DAY IN TAKAYAMA, JAPAN

 Bears & Other Wildlife in Blue River

-Even though they look cute and fluffy, please keep your distance, to not startle these majestic creatures, and bring bear spray if you plan to spend time in the bush.
 BC Parks has a great guide on how to behave around British Columbia’s wild animals, including bears.
-There’s other wildlife living in the Blue River area as well, such as moose, deer, eagles, cougars, and wolverines.
+Other wildlife living in the Blue River region are moose, deer, eagles, cougars, and wolverines.

 Mud Lake

 Another popular spot in the Blue River area is Mud Lake.
 But don’t be fooled by its name, as the water is of a spectacular jade colour!
 Same as Eleanor Lake, it’s perfect for many water activities, but with less people around you.
-There’s even a camp site, and if you have an ATV, it’s great fun driving up the trails close to this lake (we like Red Sands Mountain), and admire a beautiful view of Blue River and its surroundings!

 Awesome times at Mud Lake 🙂